Olof Olsson: United States

 In 1869, Olsson accepted a position as pastor in Lindsborg, Kansas.
 He emigrated from Sweden with his wife and daughter, his parents, his brother Carl, and 250 others.
 On 19 August 1869, Olsson founded the Bethany Evangelical Lutheran Church.
 He led the congregation from 1869 until 1876.
 During this time, he also served two terms in the Kansas Legislature as the representative from McPherson County.
 He left the Bethany Church when he was called to serve as professor of theology in the theological seminary of the Swedish Augustana College in Rock Island, Illinois.
 Olsson taught at Augustana from 1877 until 1888.
 In 1891, Olsson left a congregation at Woodhull, Illinois, to return to Augustana College as president.
 In 1893, he received an honorary doctorate at Uppsala University.
-Olsson died of stomach cancer in 1900 in Rock Island, Illinois.
+Olsson died of stomach cancer on 12 May 1900 in Rock Island.
 He was buried in the family plot in Riverside Cemetery in Moline, Illinois.